williamnguyen-activecyber/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 For more information, see developer documentation about [rate limit headers](/docs/api/getting_started/design_principles.html#rate-limiting). <!-- OKTA-140976, OKTA-142995 -->

-#### OpenID Connect Scope Enhancements
+#### OpenID Connect Scope Change

-We've enhanced the behavior of OpenID Connect scopes:
+We've changed the behavior of OpenID Connect scopes:

 * OpenID Connect scopes are returned from requests to `/api/v1/authorizationServers/:authorizationServerID/scopes`.
 * You can edit scope descriptions in the Okta user interface or via the API. <!--OKTA-136527 -->